Algebraic logic for the negation fragment of classical logic: Concluding remarks

 Notice that it is clear that the inclusions $\Alg^*(\S_N)\subset\Alg(\S_N)\subset\V(\S_N)$ are proper.
 For instance, the algebra $A_2=\{a,b\}$, with $\neg a=a$ and $\neg b=b$, belongs to $\V(\S_N)$ but not to $\Alg(\S_N)$.
 The $\{\neg\}$-reduct of the four-element Boolean algebra belongs to $\Alg(\S_N)$ but not to $\Alg^*(\S_N)$.
 Also notice that the class $\Alg(\S_N)$ is a quasi-variety but not a variety.

 From the results that we have obtained, we can classify the $\{\neg\}$-fragment of CPL in the Leibniz hierarchy and in the Frege hierarchy (the two hierarchies of algebraic logic, see \cite[Chap.
-6 and 7]{Fo16}) and respond to an open problem proposed in \cite[pp. 418]{Fo16}.
-The $\{\neg\}$-fragment $\S_N$ of CPL is out of the Leibniz hierarchy because it is neither protoalgebraic nor truth-equational: Notice that the logic $\S_N$ is non-trivial, and thus $\S_N$ is not almost inconsistent.
+6 and 7]{Fo16}) and respond to an open problem proposed in \cite[p.~418]{Fo16}.
+The $\{\neg\}$-fragment $\S_N$ of CPL is outside of the Leibniz hierarchy because it is neither protoalgebraic nor truth-equational: Notice that the logic $\S_N$ is non-trivial, and thus $\S_N$ is not almost inconsistent.
 Since the unique protoalgebraic logic without theorems is the almost inconsistent one, it follows that $\S_N$ is not protoalgebraic.
 Moreover since the logic $\S_N$ has no theorems, it follows that $\S_N$ is not truth-equational.
-Now we turn out our attention to the Frege hierarchy (see \cite[pp. 414]{Fo16}).
-It is straightforward that the $\{\neg\}$-fragment of CPL is Fregean because $\S_N$ is a two-valued logic.
+Now we turn out our attention to the Frege hierarchy (see \cite[p.~414]{Fo16}).
+Since being Fregean is a property that is preserved by fragments and CPL is clearly Fregean, it follows that $\S_N$ is Fregean.
 Moreover, the logic $\S_N$ is also fully selfextensional: Let $A\in\Alg(\S_N)$.
 In the proof of Theorem \ref{theo:Alg(S)} we have proved that the Frege relation $\Lambda_A\Fi_{\S_N}(A)$ is the identity relation.
 Hence $\S_N$ is fully selfextensional.
 However, we will show that $\S_N$ is not fully Fregean.
 In order to show this, consider the following relation: let $\S$ be a logic, $A$ an algebra and $F\subseteq A$,